lumalav/foodbuilder/README.md

 # foodbuilder
-This was a 5000+ Downloads app that I had in Google Play back in 2014 when `MyFitnessPal`
+This was a 5000+ Downloads app that I had in Google Play back in 2014 when `MyFitnessPal` was not around.

 * Features
 * Calorie tracker